 Click on a heading below for more information.

-In Delivering the Forward View: NHS planning guidance 2016/17-2020/21, the national health and care bodies highlighted the three main challenges detailed in the 5YFV that need to be tackled, to:
+In the planning guidance, the national health and care bodies highlighted the three main challenges detailed in the Five-Year Forward View that needed to be tackled, to:

 - close the health and wellbeing gap;

 - drive transformation and close the care and quality gap; and